 On the other hand, the Pixel 6 series' worst feature was probably its battery life.
 The batteries themselves are large enough on paper to deliver the necessary power, so it seems the phone is just inefficient.
 Getting this right would really help the Pixel 7 become a phone with only minimal drawbacks compared to the competition.

-For charging, there are no new rumors, so we should assume identical specs as the previous generations.
-That would be 20W wired and 15W wireless charging for the iPhones, and 30W wired and 23W wireless for the Pixel, assuming you use the correct charging gear.
+For charging, only the iPhone 14 Pro is tipped to get faster wired charging at 30W, which would bring it in line with what the Pixel offers.
+Otherwise, the iPhone 14 should stick with 20W wired and 15W wireless charging for the iPhones, and 30W wired and 23W wireless for the Pixel, assuming you use the correct charging gear.

 iPhone 14 vs. Google Pixel 7: Software